 Remind your teenager that it's OK to say no to things they don't want to do.
 It can be hard to be assertive sometimes, particularly in a group of friends.
 Positive Choices' factsheet, Making Choices, has tips on being assertive and how teenagers can handle situations in which they might feel pressured to drink alcohol or take drugs.

 You may want to remind your teen that although it is sometimes portrayed differently, most young people do not use illicit drugs, and an increasing number of teens are abstaining from alcohol use.
-See our factsheet How many young Australians use illegal drugs?
+See our factsheet how many young people use drugs and alcohol in Australia.

 It can also help to discuss 'ways out' with your child.
 For example, if your child is not having a good time at schoolies, let them know you don't mind being the "bad parent" asking them to come home if they feel the need to save face in front of their friends.

 It’s also very important your teenager understands issues relating to consent and safe sex.
 Remind your teenager that:

 - If they are being pressured to have sex they have the right to say no

 - They also cannot pressure someone else to have sex with them